 Read all instructions before using this product

 QUANTITY REQUIRED: For small tanks (1 to 5 gallons), use one pint (16 fl. oz.) of Eastwood Gas Tank Sealer.
-For larger tanks, use 2 pints per 20 gallons of tank capacity.
+For larger tanks, use roughly 1 additional pint per 10 gallon capacity.
 If the tank contains baffles, be sure to consider the increase in surface area.
-Do not coat tank if tank, sealer and room temperature is below 60°F.
+Sealer works best if tank, sealer and ambient temperature is 60°F or higher.

 SURFACE PREPARATION – CAUTION: Surface prep solutions and sealers will damage paint.
 Tank must be absolutely dry and free of water before applying sealer.
 Read and understand all instructions before use.

 - 1. Read all instructions and plan work so that the entire process is completed in one session.
 Do not allow tank to dry between sessions – move from one step to another until complete.
 Drain and remove tank from vehicle.
 Wash out tank with hot, soapy water and thoroughly rinse with water from running garden hose.
 Remove valves, sending units, petcocks, and internal filters.
 Stop all openings except fill spout.

 - 2. Mix entire contents of Metal Wash (http://www.eastwood.com/metal-wash-7-oz.html) with 2 gallons of hot water in a clean bucket.

 - 3. Pour contents into tank and "slosh" around.
 Let it sit for 5 minutes on each surface.
 "Slosh" around again until all fuel varnish is removed then pour out contents.
 Thoroughly rinse with water from running garden hose.
 At this stage tank should be free of all fuel varnish.
 There may be areas of clean bare metal and rust but all varnish will be removed.
 If any varnish remains repeat the Metal wash slosh until all traces of varnish are gone.